0xPoe/talks/slides.md

 [^1]: [Cargo Book: Workspace Lints Table](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-lints-table)

 <!--
-Furthermore, Cargo now supports lints inheritance in workspaces.
+Regarding linters, I’d like to mention workspace inheritance once again.

+In addition to packages and dependencies, Cargo also supports workspace-level lint configuration.

-You can define linting rules at the workspace level, and member crates can inherit them with `workspace = true`.
+You can define lint tables for the Rust compiler and for Clippy at the workspace level, and then share these rules across all member crates.

-This keeps linting consistent across all crates and reduces duplication.
+The mechanism is very similar to package and dependency inheritance.
+You simply mark the configuration with workspace = true, and all crates in the workspace will inherit the same lint rules.

+This is extremely useful for maintaining consistency across a large project.
+Instead of duplicating lint settings in every crate, you define them once and apply them everywhere.
 -->

 ---
 transition: slide-left